mrdaveanderson/1337-Noms-The-Hacker-Cookbook/entrees/mrdaveanderson_spatchcocked_grilled_turkey/mrdaveanderson_spatchcocked_grilled_turkey.md

 1. Sear all the offcuts from the carcass in a pan until some browning on all sides.
 1. Add a tablespoon or two of the spice mix from above
 1. Add a quart of water or so
-1. (Hint: all of the vedge that gets added can be the worst of what you have a available (so long as it's edible): i.e. bruised carrots, the runty onion, those middle few stalks of celery from the bundle that are super leafy, etc).
+1. (Hint: all of the veggies that get added can be the worst of what you have a available (so long as it's edible): i.e. bruised carrots, the runty onion, those middle few stalks of celery from the bundle that are super leafy, etc).
 They're just here for flavor, and will boil for an hour or two and then get discarded.
 1. Add one onion chopped into ~8-16 pieces (just enough so water will circulate well through it)
 1. Add a couple of carrots, roughly cut into 4-8 pieces
 1. Add two ribs of celery, roughly chopped into 4-8 pieces